Tub and Shower Installation

 There are a few common ways tubs and showers can break or cause problems for families.
 Unfortunately, most major problems with tubs and showers also result in total replacement.
 By far the biggest problems you may face include sanitation and safety issues, ruined finish, and water damage.

-As you age, getting out of a tub or showering can becomes more of a challenge thanks to stiff joints, poor flexibility, and imbalance.
+As you age, getting out of a tub or showering can become more of a challenge thanks to stiff joints, poor flexibility, and imbalance.
 On top of that, when an older bathtub or shower is poorly positioned in the bathroom it can make entering and exiting all the more inconvenient.
-Furthermore, old tubs and showers tend to breaks down in a way that makes slipping or getting stuck more likely.
+Furthermore, old tubs and showers tend to break down in a way that makes slipping or getting stuck more likely.
 In either of these cases, replacement is encouraged as newer showers and bathtubs allow for safer access and can be sized and fitted to make getting in and out easier.

 Sanitation usually becomes an issue for older jacuzzi style tubs with jets.
 While it is possible to scour a tub, the jets are expensive to keep cleaning and bacteria can hide or become resistant to cleaning after years of build-up.
 This problem is most often seen in tubs with faulty or misinstalled jets and is perhaps more serious than any other because it represents a clear danger to you or your family.

 Cracks in your tub or shower can also be dangerous.
-While tubs and showers are made from harden surfaces like porcelain or fiberglass, they can still break with enough force, creating a hole or jagged edge that could present a risk to whomever takes a bath, especially under slippery conditions.
+While tubs and showers are made from hard surfaces like porcelain or fiberglass, they can still break with enough force, creating a hole or jagged edge that could present a risk to whomever takes a bath, especially under slippery conditions.
 In addition, cracks are unsightly and ruin the entire bathroom’s atmosphere.
 If your tub or shower is developing a crack, it is important to upgrade before the seam of the crack widens and becomes a hole.

 Almost as unsightly as cracks and holes in a tub or shower, tarnished finish is a problem for most aging tubs.
 After years of treatment with harsh cleaning chemicals and inevitable sediment buildup, most surfaces become dingy or even change colors entirely.
 Tarnished finish destroys the look of an entire bathroom and can make the space feel dirty even when it is otherwise spotless.
 Tubs and showers with destroyed finish may also present a safety hazard as they often become slicker with the change, losing any texture that the unit may have come with to assist with standing up in the bathtub or staying balanced upright while washing.